dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 This means making changes in your everyday routines to minimize close contact with others, including:

-- avoiding crowded places and non-essential gatherings
+- Avoiding crowded places and non-essential gatherings
-- avoiding common greetings, such as handshakes
+- Avoiding common greetings, such as handshakes
-- limiting contact with people at higher risk like older adults and those in poor health
+- Limiting contact with people at higher risk like older adults and those in poor health
-- keeping a distance of at least 2 arms lengths (approximately 2 metres) from others
+- Keeping a distance of at least 2 arms lengths (approximately 2 metres) from others

 ### Hygiene

 Proper hygiene can help reduce the risk of infection or spreading infection to others:

-- wash your hands often with soap and water for at least 20 seconds, especially after using the washroom and when preparing food
+- Wash your hands often with soap and water for at least 20 seconds, especially after using the washroom and when preparing food
-  - use alcohol-based [hand sanitizer](https://www.canada.ca/en/health-canada/services/drugs-health-products/disinfectants/covid-19/hand-sanitizer.html) if soap and water are not available
+  - Use alcohol-based [hand sanitizer](https://www.canada.ca/en/health-canada/services/drugs-health-products/disinfectants/covid-19/hand-sanitizer.html) if soap and water are not available
-- when coughing or sneezing:
+- When coughing or sneezing:
-  - cough or sneeze into a tissue or the bend of your arm, not your hand
+  - Cough or sneeze into a tissue or the bend of your arm, not your hand
-  - dispose of any tissues you have used as soon as possible in a lined waste basket and wash your hands afterwards
+  - Dispose of any tissues you have used as soon as possible in a lined waste basket and wash your hands afterwards
-- avoid touching your eyes, nose, or mouth with unwashed hands
+- Avoid touching your eyes, nose, or mouth with unwashed hands

 ### Cleaning